 Four NRC Commissioners undermine safety.
 Rep. Darrell Issa appears to support them.

 Nuclear meltdown at San Onofre would poison the nation’s food supply, create permanent “dead zones” and create financial ruin around the nation.
 If you live within 50 miles of San Onofre, you are at even higher risk of losing everything you care about here.
-Five counties are within the 50 mile zone: Los Angeles, Orange, Riverside, San Bernardino and San Diego. .
+Five counties are within the 50 mile zone: Los Angeles, Orange, Riverside, San Bernardino and San Diego.

 There is no safe level of radiation, according to the National Academy of Sciences.
 Children, unborn babies and women are more susceptible to the effects of radiation.
 Ingesting radiation is extremely dangerous.
 More…

+The Fukushima Daiichi nuclear disaster continues and radiation from Fukushima has traveled to the U.S., yet limited radiation data is available to the public.
 See NRC Fukushima Lesson’s Learned for status of what the NRC and U.S. reactors are doing [or not doing] to avoid similar problems.

 - See How to Help for other actions you can take.

-San Onofre Safety (SOS)
+About San Onofre Safety (SOS)

 Southern California Edison decided to decommission the San Onofre nuclear reactors on June 7th, 2013, after the NRC’s Atomic Safety and Licensing Board said restarting the Unit 2 reactor would be a nuclear experiment.